MicrosoftDocs/azure-stack-docs/AKS-Hybrid/monitor-logging.md

 ---
-title: Monitoring and logging data in AKS enabled by Azure Arc
+title: Monitor and log data
-description: Learn how to create and access monitor and logging data for AKS enabled by Arc.
+description: Learn how to create and access monitoring and logging data for AKS enabled by Arc.
 author: sethmanheim
 ms.topic: how-to
 ms.date: 01/17/2024